University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 ```bash
 head -n5 hg38_repeats.txt

 ```
+This gives you an estimate of the number of insertions of that repeat type in the genome.

 You can get sum of the values for `alignment length` to calculate the exact number of base pairs contributed by this repeat to the genome. *Hint: you can use `awk` with something like this:*

 ```bash